Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 A cup of water and spoons of salt

 - Whisk the salt, water, and sugar together in a bowl.
-Continue doing so until the salt and sugar have been dissolved.
+Continue doing so until the salt and sugar have dissolved.

 - Cut the salmon in the middle of the fillet but not through the skin.
 Before the knife reaches the skin of the salmon, twist it to your right so that you can cut and remove the skin from the meat.